Leaking Water Heater is Dangerous – Safety Issues You Shouldn’t Ignore

 The metal in the tank will expand and develop cracks over time, especially if the water heater has been used extensively.
 This can lead to leaking from the top, often near the cold water inlet, or from the bottom of the tank.

-To prevent further damage, turn off the circuit breaker to cut the supply to your water heater and identify the source of the water leak.
+To prevent further damage, turn off the circuit breaker to cut the water heater supply and identify the source of the water leak.
 If it is cracked, you can replace it with a new machine without replacing the faucet or water heater pipe.

 The Solution to Repair a Leaking Water Heater Tank

 The question is, can you fix a leaking water heater?
-There is not much we can do if the water heater leaks in the tank.
-Maybe we can patch it using welding, but usually, this also won’t last long.
+We cannot do much if the water heater leaks in the tank.
+Maybe we can patch it using welding, but this usually won’t last long.
+In most cases, professional help is needed to ensure the repair is done safely and effectively.

-Or, you can use a used tank which is still good, and the price can be lower.
+Or, you can use a used tank, which is still good, and the price can be lower.
 Unfortunately, again, for the used tank itself, we are tough to get.
 Therefore, we usually recommend replacing a new water heater.
-This kind of damage primarily occurs in water heaters that have been used for more than 5 years.
+This damage primarily occurs in water heaters that have been used for more than 5 years.

 Gravatar Image